hkeating27/Chat-Project/Networking_and_Logging/ChatServer/README.txt

 **Consulted Peers:**
-I didn't specifically ask anyone for help on this project.
-I did, however, look on Piazza and ask if I had a question and asked a question myself.
+We didn't specifically ask anyone for help on this project.
+We did, however, look on Piazza and ask if we had a question and asked a question ourself.

 **References:**